Xavier Mertz: Far Eastern Party

 On 27 October 1912, Mawson outlined the summer sledging program.
 Mertz and Ninnis were assigned to Mawson's own party, which would use the dogs to push quickly to the east of the expedition's base in Commonwealth Bay, towards Victoria Land.
 The party departed Cape Denison on 10 November, heading first to Aladdin's Cave, and from there south-east towards a massive glacier encountered by Aurora on the outward journey.
 Mertz skied ahead, scouting and providing a lead for the dogs to chase; Mawson and Ninnis manoeuvred the two dog teams behind.
 They reached the glacier on 19 November; negotiating fields of crevasses, it was crossed in five days.
 The party made quick progress once on the plateau again, but they soon encountered another glacier, far larger than the first.
 Despite strong winds and poor light, Mertz, Mawson and Ninnis reached the far side on 30 November.

 On 14 December, the party were more than 311 mi from the Cape Denison hut.
-As Mertz skied ahead, singing songs from his student days, Ninnis, the largest sledge and the strongest dog team were lost when they broke through the snow lid of a crevasse.
+As Mertz skied ahead, singing songs from his student days, Ninnis broke through the snow lid of a crevasse and was lost along with the largest sledge and strongest dog team.
 Together with the death of their companion, Mawson and Mertz were now severely compromised; on the remaining sledge they had just ten days' worth of food, and no food for the dogs.
 They immediately turned back west, gradually using the six remaining dogs to supplement their food supply; they ate all parts of the animals, including their livers.

 They initially made good progress, but as they cleared the largest glacier Mertz began to feel ill; he had lost his waterproof overpants on Ninnis' sledge, and in the cold his wet clothes were unable to dry.
 On 30 December, a day Mawson recorded that his companion was "off colour", Mertz wrote that he was "really tired [and] shall write no more."
 Mertz's condition deteriorated over the following days—Mawson recorded he was "generally in a very bad condition.
 Skin coming off legs, etc"—and his illness severely slowed their progress.
 On 8 January, with the pair about 100 mi from the hut, Mawson recorded:

 Mawson buried Mertz in his sleeping bag under rough-hewn blocks of snow, along with the remaining photographic plates and an explanatory note.
 Mawson staggered back into the Cape Denison hut a month later, missing the Aurora by a matter of hours; she had waited for Mertz, Mawson and Ninnis for three weeks until—concerned by the encroaching winter ice—Davis had sailed her out of Commonwealth Bay and back to Australia.